JetBrains/kotlin-web-site/docs/topics/gradle.md

 >
 {type="note}

-For such related tasks, the Kotlin Gradle plugin checks for target compatibility.
+For such related tasks, the Kotlin Gradle plugin checks for JVM target compatibility.
 Different values of `jvmTarget` in the `kotlin` extension and [`targetCompatibility`](https://docs.gradle.org/current/userguide/java_plugin.html#sec:java-extension) in the `java` extension cause incompatibility, for example: the `compileKotlin` task has `jvmTarget=1.8`, the `compileJava` task has (or [inherits]((https://docs.gradle.org/current/userguide/java_plugin.html#sec:java-extension))) `targetCompatibility=15`.

-Control the behaviour of this check by setting the `kotlin.jvm.target.validation.mode` property in the `build.gradle` file equal to:
+Control the behavior of this check by setting the `kotlin.jvm.target.validation.mode` property in the `build.gradle` file equal to:
 * `warning` – default value, the Kotlin Gradle plugin will print a warning message.
 * `error` – the plugin will fail the build.
 * `ignore` – the plugin will skip the check and won’t produce any messages.